Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Results

-Table~\ref{tab:uacc_improvement_comparison} summarizes the clients’ local accuracy.
-As dirtiness increases, we observe a reduction in final accuracy (ACC End) across all datasets.
-However, this reduction still represents a significantly \emph{higher} improvement relative to the initial accuracy (ACC Init).
-While the confidence intervals widen with greater dirtiness, indicating more variability, the consistent improvement across all datasets suggests that the algorithm effectively adapts to noise.
+Table~\ref{tab:uacc_improvement_comparison} summarizes the clients’ local accuracy (ACC) over iterations.
+As initial dirtiness increases, the final accuracy (ACC End) naturally declines across all datasets.
+However, this decline is still significantly smaller relative to the initial accuracy (ACC Init), highlighting the algorithm’s ability to recover from noisy initial partitions.

-We also include a baseline (ACC \emph{Perfect Association}) where the association graph between clusters is provided, meaning the clients do not need to compare and associate their clusters to form associations for federated group training.
+We also include a baseline (ACC \emph{Perfect Association}) where clients are provided with ground-truth cluster associations, eliminating errors from the association step.
 This baseline achieves very high accuracy, and our experimental results closely approximate this benchmark, demonstrating the robustness of our method.

-The least variability in performance improvement with changing dirtiness levels is observed in KMNIST-49, suggesting that high number of data distributions in the dataset may play a role in algorithmic stability.
+The least variability in performance improvement with changing dirtiness levels is observed in KMNIST-49, suggesting that high number of data distributions in the dataset play a role in algorithmic stability.

+To assess generality beyond digit datasets, we tested \emph{FedCRef} on Fashion-MNIST.
+This dataset notably exhibits higher intra-class variability and visually richer categories (e.g., shirts, coats, and dresses), which can increase the risk of incorrect associations across similar classes.
+We retained the same autoencoder architecture, while training for 30 epochs and slightly reducing the association threshold from $\theta=0.2$ to $\theta=0.15$, in order to enforce stricter matching and mitigate potential misalignments, while keeping all remaining settings as in the default configuration (Table~\ref{tab:default_params}).

+The results are summarized in the last row of Tables~\ref{tab:community_comparison},\ref{tab:uacc_improvement_comparison}.
+As expected, distinctly recovering all ten categories is more challenging; however, FedCRef successfully identifies a number of communities close to the ground-truth categories, maintains a low rate of incorrect associations, and achieves competitive final accuracy.
+This confirms that the method extends to more complex datasets without architectural modifications.